charlieccarey/bio/README.md

 I was working on a dataset of 12 de novo transcriptomes from which we derived approximately 10,000,000 predicted (assembled) RNA transcripts.
-We had clustered those 10 Million sequences by read group and similarity to generate about a million clusters.
+We had clustered these 10 Million sequences by read group and similarity to generate about 1 million clusters.
 I selected the longest version from each representative cluster and wanted to assign some function to it, and therefore to the cluster from which it was derived.